phughesmcr/Miski/README.md

 | Spawn/despawn 128 via `createWith` | ~60 µs |
 | Game frame (move + query + refresh) | ~6.8 µs |

-Hot entity, ownership, direct-write, cached query, changed/owner iteration, and bulk transition paths are **effectively allocation-free** in steady state (`deno task bench:gc`).
-A representative game-frame path allocates ~56 B/iter — a nibble, not a feast.
+Hot entity, ownership, direct-write, cached query, changed/owner iteration, bulk transition, and game-frame (move + query + refresh) paths are **effectively allocation-free** in steady state (`deno task bench:gc`) — about ~3 B/iter of measurement noise on the frame path, not a feast.

 Figures are illustrative local snapshots, not CI throughput gates.
 Absolute timings vary by machine and workload.
 Being the fastest ECS on the web is